NicholasSynovic/nicholassynovic.github.io/content/summaries/what-are-weak-links-in-the-npm-supply-chain.md

 > Are the axes properly labeled?
 Are results shown with error bars, so that
 > conclusions are statistically significant?

-The figures and charts are properly labelled, and are clear to read and understand.
+The figures and charts are properly labeled, and are clear to read and understand.

 ### Clarity